Gov. Walz not eyeing new restrictions as he extends emergency powers

 Under state law, both the House and Senate must vote to end a state of emergency.
 If Walz continues to renew his emergency powers after lawmakers adjourn the regular session on May 17, lawmakers are automatically called back into a special session.

-DFL House Speaker Melissa Hortman said they hoped cases would be going down by now as more people are vaccinated, but the surge triggered by more contagious variants of the virus have made it harder to determine if they should unwind any of Walz's executive orders or powers by end of session.
+DFL House Speaker Melissa Hortman said she and others hoped cases would be going down by now as more people are vaccinated, but the surge triggered by more-contagious variants of the virus has made it harder to determine if the Legislature should unwind any of Walz's executive orders or powers by end of the session.

 "As the virus has again flared, I think he's more cautious and wants to make sure that he has all the tools that he needs in the toolbox," she said.
 "We want him to have all the tools he needs."

-Hortman said they will continue to be "very strong allies" to Walz as he navigates the complicated vaccine rollout during the surge of cases.
+Hortman said DFLers will continue to be "very strong allies" to Walz as he navigates the complicated vaccine rollout during the surge of cases.

 Walz said in states like Alaska, where an emergency declaration expired in February, lawmakers are still debating ways to restore it until the end of September to help with vaccine distribution and make the state eligible for federal emergency food aid.